vapoursynth/vapoursynth/doc/functions/audio/shufflechannels.rst

    Most of the returned clip's properties are implicitly determined from the first clip given to *clips*.

-   The *clips* parameter takes one or more clips with the same format.
+   The *clips* parameter takes one or more clips with the same samplerate, bits per sample and sample type.
 If the clips are different lengths they'll be zero extended to that of the longest.

    The argument *channels_in* controls which of the input clips' channels to use and takes a channel constants as its argument.
 Specifying a non-existent channel